 Venue: The Dallas Institute

 Summer Institute and Arête Institute alumni from the Dallas Institute’s Cowan Center™ have been educated to consider the forms of the humanities, the arts, and the sciences from a markedly human perspective.

-The North Texas Humanities Consortium™ is designed to provide alumni with opportunities to collaborate at the deepest level and to continue to develop as the intellectual professionals like the Cowans called us to be.
+The North Texas Humanities Consortium™ is designed to provide alumni and guests with the opportunities to collaborate at the deepest level and to continue to develop as the intellectual professionals and citizens like the Cowans called us to be.
 Our purpose will be to build true intellectual and collegial community, shape and promote the cause of liberal learning for all in North Texas and beyond.
-Alumni of the Sue Rose Summer Institutes for Teachers who are primary or secondary educators teaching or leading humanities classes or departments are eligible members.